wp-plugins/nomorecaptchas/readme.txt

 = What makes NoMoreCaptchas different? =
 We don't use traditional Captcha, or problem-solving methods to make a user prove he or she is human.
 Most people find that annoying, and user studies show that 74% of the time, people will abandon a site that makes them solve a Captcha code.
 We also don't use blacklists and whitelists to cross check users.
 Those databases are as fallible as the humans who maintain them and can be wrong.
 And if you're the one who has been accidentally listed as spam, Spamhaus and the other 5 leading spam databases have a long, opaque procedure for getting yourself off of them.
 It's a frustrating experience.
 And even if you're fine, cross-checking database lists creates a lag for the user.
-With the biochronometric technology in NoMoreCaptchas, users don't need to do  anything but be themselves.
-Our analytics know faster than they do whether they're human or bots.
+What we use is a user's e-DNA, or Electronically Defined Natural Attributes, to determine whether the user is a bot or a human.
+Since even the best bots only poorly mimic a few human attributes, we detect them and block them from your site.
+And users don't need to do anything but be themselves, so they don't slow down and your engagement goes up.

 = What exactly is biochronometric protection? =
 Bio means life and chrono means time.
 We devised unique signatures based to determine whether someone is acting alive over time based on hundreds of individual user inputs that people automatically generate just simply by being alive.
 The time we need to figure out if you're alive or a bot is just fractions of a second.
 And since bots can't fake being alive, we can be sure we block them and let only real humans enjoy your site.